argarak/argarak.github.io/contents/articles/a-new-series/index.md

 title: A new series!
 Reviews of obscure operating systems.
 author: Argarak
 template: article.jade
+tags: Operating System Reviews
 ---

 The first epic series which will span across many parts and include many operating systems.
 I hope that this will be my first actually running series, as I have never managed to make one stable yet.

 The first review should come in a week or so, but do not be surprised if I don't (I'm not an active blogger).

-(EDIT: The series should start about August or September as I will be busy during June to August due to projects I have to complete.
-I will hopefully have time to document them on this blog)
+(~~EDIT: The series should start about August or September as I will be engaged during June to August due to projects I have to complete.
+I will hopefully have time to document them on this blog~~ I have some doubts about finishing the project at all, but I’ll keep you informed of any updates...)

 <hr>